 4. Don’t ignore customers from the website

-5. Don’t Ignore Data You Already Have
+5. Don’t Ignore the Data You Already Have

-- How many times the client called;
+- How often the client called;

-- How many translations have been made;
+- How many transfers have been made;

 - How many calls were on hold for too long;

-- and etc.
+- and so on.

-6. Use speech analysis
+6. Use Speech Analysis

-Including too many key performance indicators in reports inevitably slows down the reporting cycle.
-For example, if you measure 18 KPIs but only use 5 as evidence to make necessary changes to the call center, you should discard the other 13.
-Otherwise, you are just wasting your time.
+Including too many key performance indicators in reports inevitably slows down the report cycle.
+For example, if you measure 18 KPIs but use only 5 as evidence to make necessary changes in the call center, you should discard the remaining 13.
+Otherwise, you are simply wasting time.
 Measure and analyze only the data that can influence your decision.